Fresh to Dried Herbs Conversion Ratio Guide: Accurate Substitutions for Every Herb

 Creative Ways to Use Dried Herbs

-• DIY Seasoning Blends — Mix garlic powder, onion powder, salt, and your favorite dried herbs for custom blends like Italian seasoning, ranch mix, or barbecue rubs.
+• DIY Seasoning Blends — Mix garlic powder, onion powder, salt, and dried herbs for custom blends like Italian seasoning or barbecue rubs.

-• Herbal Salt — Combine finely ground dried herbs with sea salt.
-Sprinkle on meats, fries, or even popcorn.
+• Herbal Salt — Combine finely ground dried herbs with sea salt for sprinkling on meats, fries, or popcorn.

-• Infused Oils & Vinegars — Add a few sprigs of rosemary or thyme to olive oil or vinegar for a simple infusion that elevates dressings and marinades.
+• Infused Oils & Vinegars — Add rosemary or thyme to olive oil or vinegar for elevated dressings and marinades.

-• Make Herbal Tea — Chamomile, lemon balm, and mint make excellent teas.
-Dried herbs are perfect for this purpose!
+• Make Herbal Tea — Chamomile, lemon balm, and mint make excellent teas using dried herbs.

 Bottles of herb-infused oil on counter